FOUR HISTORIC ELEMENTS OF THE RITTER MUSEUM

-During the course of assessing the derelict childhood home of Joseph Cardinal Ritter, it was decided the brick enclosed space immediately behind the main house should be preserved to house a small museum in his honor.
-Originally it housed the ovens and preparation room that served the family’s storefront bakery business.
-It was subsequently transformed to showcase the life of the Cardinal.
+During the course of assessing the derelict childhood home of Joseph Cardinal Ritter, it was decided a brick enclosed space would be built immediately behind the main structure would be erected to house a small museum in his honor.
+The actual space was the location of the original ovens that served the family’s storefront bakery business.
+It is now a showcase of the life of the Cardinal.

-The Cardinal Ritter Museum and adjoining Rose Garden (celebrating Ritter’s passion for raising roses) were the last major structural projects on the original master plan.
+The Cardinal Ritter Museum and adjoining Rose Garden (celebrating Ritter’s passion for raising roses) were the final major structural projects on the original master plan.

 Archbishop William E. Lori of Baltimore, MD, returned to his hometown of New Albany, to bless and dedicate the Museum on July 17, 2013.
-Following the dedication ceremony, the Archbishop, also Supreme Chaplain of the Knights of Columbus, was honored by the local Knights of Columbus Cardinal Ritter Counsel #1221 at their clubhouse on Main Street
+Following the dedication ceremony, the Archbishop, who is also Supreme Chaplain of the Knights of Columbus, was honored by the local Knights of Columbus Cardinal Ritter Counsel #1221 at their clubhouse on Main Street.

 The Museum features professional Display Panels that highlight the Cardinal’s lifespan and legacy.